ehrpg/qstar/docs/character/races.md

 A race also provides a creature with [Downtime](/character/#downtime) for character creation.

+!!! tip "Race subtypes"
+    Some races have further subtypes, that change the *base* race.
+E.g. in a cyberpunk setting there could be a bio-engineered slave race that resemble humans.
+Such a race could provide additional [Might](/character#might), but decrease [Charisma](/character#charisma) and add a roleplaying Circumstance in that they are shunned by the public.

 ## Available races

 Below is a list of possible races, provided by the Q* RPG system.